 Tips for preparing and serving food

-There is no indication so far of transmission of the coronavirus via food or drinking water.
-Yet it is – as always – important that those preparing the food keep a good hand hygiene with thorough and frequent washing.
-It is also important that those preparing the food are not ill.
+It is important that those preparing the food are not ill and keep a good hand hygiene.
 The same goes for the guests, they should be healthy and wash their hands prior to the meal.
 The guests can use the same serving tools, but everyone needs to use their own cutlery.
 Avoid finger food.

-Venues that serve food or alcohol must ensure the guests are able to keep a distance of at least one metre when seated.
-Persons who are part of the same household can be seated closer than one metre apart.
+Venues serving food must ensure the guests are able to keep a distance of at least one metre when seated.
 Venues can be restaurants, cafes, bars, pubs, nightclubs etc.

 Requirement on contact details registration